intuit/QuickBooks-V3-PHP-SDK/README.md

 $resultingInvoiceObj = $dataService->Add($invoice);
 ~~~

-However, all corresponding Objects need to be imported before using them.
+However, all corresponding objects need to be imported before using them.

 Create new resources (PUT)
 -----------------------------------------